jbernard/dotfiles/README.rst

 Hosting is up to you.
 Using whatever VCS you prefer, or even rsync, you can easily distribute your dotfiles repository across multiple hosts.

+Directories are supported as well.
+Any file object in your home directory that starts with a ``.`` is fair game.

 Interface
 ---------